marksunner/aporia/README.md

 8<- - -

-This remains a work in progress - I estimate the completed level will require 55 chapters.
+This remains a work in progress - I estimate the completed Novel will require approximately 55 chapters.

 ---